International Legion (Ukraine): Malaysia

-In late February 2022, The Star reported that two Malaysians joined the Territorial Defense Army in Kyiv.
+In late February 2022, The Star reported that at least two Malaysians stayed in Ukraine and joined the Territorial Defense Force in Kyiv.

 Mexico

 In early March 2022, the State Service of Special Communications and Information Protection of Ukraine reported Mexican volunteers had joined the International Legion in defense of Kyiv.

 The first photo distributed by Ukraine of the International Legion reportedly showed Mexican volunteers.

+In March 2024, the Russian embassy in México confirmed in a statement the presence of eight Mexican fighters in Ukraine, of which were three have been killed in action.
+Despite the statement, the Secretariat of National Defense do not have information about former members of the army who have traveled to Ukraine to joining on the Legion.

 Moldova

 The Prime Minister of Moldova, Natalia Gavrilița, was asked during a press conference on 28 February 2022 whether citizens of Moldova can join the International Legion.
 She responded "We are a neutral country and we will act in the light of neutrality.
 The Government of the Republic of Moldova is not involved in such actions."

 By April 2022 dozens of Moldovan citizens were fighting in Ukraine against the Russian occupiers, most of them enlisted in the Ukrainian army in the first few days of the war.

-In a statement made by a group of Moldovans fighting on the front in Ukraine, in November 2022, the number is more then 300 Moldovan citizens in the International Legion.
+In a statement made by a group of Moldovans fighting on the front in Ukraine, in November 2022, the number is more than 300 Moldovan citizens in the International Legion.